 - Procedure for Evaluation

 A maximum of three upper-division Polisci requirements may be fulfilled by courses taken abroad.
-Courses that are designated as Political Science by the EAP office not necessarily be accepted for the major.
-All courses must be reviewed by the UCB Political Science Department.
+Courses that are designated as Political Science by the EAP office will not necessarily be accepted for the major.
+UCEAP's online course catalog lists courses UC students have taken before, but does not indicate whether or not those courses were approved for their majors.
+All courses must be reviewed by the UCB Political Science Department to determine if they can satisfy requirements for the Political Science major.

 All courses abroad must conform to the same standards that are used for our own UCB courses.